 One of the nicest things about being a newbie to something is that you have not had much of a chance to develop bad habits.
-Employees who have extensive experience in a particular field or with a certain skill are often used to doing things in a very specific way.
-However, in the real world, the adaptable usually produce the best results.
-It can be a huge benefit to an organization to bring in relatively inexperienced talent that can be trained to do things in the way that works best for that environment.
+Employers often rely on employees with extensive experience in a particular field or skill set who typically have developed a specific way of doing things.
+However, in the real world, adaptability usually produces the best results.
+The organization can gain significant benefits by bringing in and training relatively inexperienced talent to work in the way that best suits its needs.
 These less-seasoned employees don’t come with any preconceived notions or bad habits and may be far more flexible than their more well-versed counterparts.

 Burnout is a very real problem in the workplace.
 However, it is far less of an issue when dealing with inexperienced employees.
 Whether it’s a new skill, a new industry, or an entirely new career, the untried employee will be far more resistant to burnout.
 You’ll be learning something new and will have the energy and enthusiasm to prove it, which could infuse your next workplace with much-needed energy and excitement.

 Hiring a less experienced employee provides an opportunity for internal development and engagement compared to a seasoned veteran.
 While requiring more front-end training, an eager and motivated employee with plenty of runway for future development can reassure the employer.

 Perhaps the biggest value-add that an inexperienced employee can bring to the table is a fresh perspective.
 While having someone who’s “seen it all” can be handy in the workplace, it may also lead to an overly narrowed focus.
 It’s easier for those who haven’t had such a specific experience to think about problems from different angles.
 For organizations looking to infuse a fresh viewpoint and creative ways of looking at problems, bringing in some inexpert talent may make all the difference.